 Q: Do you think it is likely that this policy will change?

-No, we’ve discussed this issue sufficiently to believe that the no pets policy will most likely be permanent.
+We’ve discussed this issue sufficiently to believe that the no pets policy will most likely be permanent.

 Q: What if I really want to be a part of world change but I don’t agree with this policy?